 She suggested that I try on a pair.
 The Swarovski pair were out of my price range so I opted for some boots that were a little more sensible.
 It was such fun learning how to put them on and spin around the shop.
 It was a hoot.

-Darren was surprised to see the boot scooting cowgirl emerge within me.
+My boyfriend was surprised to see the boot scooting cowgirl emerge within me.
 I loved hanging out with her.
 I felt like the girl who wore the crazy loud earrings two decades earlier.
-Darren and I danced a bit of a jig together around the stall.
+We danced a bit of a jig together around the stall.

 I didn’t need the cowgirl boots.
 I lived in the city!
 So we left the boots and returned home.